Conserving Forest Values: Biodiversity & Conservation

 Through third-party SFI certification, we address non-conformities and act on opportunities for improvement identified in the annual audit reports.

-The 2017 audits for both coastal and interior woodlands found we had addressed all non-conformities from previous audits, and identified two new minor non-conformances related to training in the interior and inspections on the coast.
+The 2018 audits for both BC Coastal and Interior woodlands found we had addressed all non-conformities from previous audits, and identified one new minor non-conformance related to protecting water resources in the BC Interior.